hmrc/lisa-api/resources/public/api/conf/1.0/testdata/bonus-payment.md

 <pre class ="code--block">
 {
   "code": "BONUS_CLAIM_TIMESCALES_EXCEEDED",
   "message": "The timescale for claiming a bonus has passed.
-The claim period lasts for 6 years and 14 days."
+The claim period lasts for 6 years and 14 days" }
-}
 </pre>
             </td>